Wiltshire Housing Site Allocations Plan

-Purpose of the Plan
+Adoption of the Wiltshire Housing Site Allocations Plan

 The purpose of the Wiltshire Housing Site Allocations Plan is to support the delivery of new housing set out in the Wiltshire Core Strategy (adopted January 2015).

-The DPD will address two key matters:
+The plan will address two key matters:

 - Allocate new sites for housing to ensure the delivery of homes across the plan period in order to maintain a five year land supply in each of Wiltshire's three Housing Market Areas over the period to 2026.

 The plan presents proposals and associated policies designed to be in general conformity with the adopted Wiltshire Core Strategy and national planning policy.
 It considers sites in relation to the geographic area of Wiltshire, but excluding Chippenham which has been dealt with in a separate DPD.